bhanuc/hasura-actions-auth-microservice/README.md

 ### Login

-Once deployed or started locally, we can create an user using `/signup` API like below:
+Once deployed or started locally, we can get the jwt token for an user using `/signin` API like below:

 ```bash
 curl -H "Content-Type: application/json" \